Hussain Al Nowais

-Hussain Jasim Al Nowais (Arabic: حسين جاسم النويس) is an Emirati businessman who serves as Chairman of Al Nowais Investments and AMEA Power; and is the Vice Chairman of Abu Dhabi Commercial Bank.
-He is also a co-founder and board member of Sandooq Al Watan and board member of Rotana Hotel Management Corporation.
+Hussain Jasim Al Nowais (Arabic: حسين جاسم النويس) is an Emirati businessman who is chairman of Al Nowais Investments and AMEA Power; and vice chairman of Abu Dhabi Commercial Bank.
+He is a co-founder and board member of Sandooq Al Watan and board member of Rotana Hotel Management Corporation.

 Early life

 Hussain Al Nowais was born in Abu Dhabi, United Arab Emirates in 1956.
-He graduated from Lewis & Clark College in Portland in 1978 with a Bachelor of Arts degree in Business Administration, with an emphasis on finance.
-He has also attended various Executive Management courses at INSEAD in France and London Business School.
+He graduated from Lewis & Clark College in Portland, Oregon in 1978 with a bachelor's degree in Business Administration, with an emphasis on finance.
+He has attended various executive management courses at INSEAD in France and London Business School.

 Career

-He is the Chairman of Al Nowais Investments LLC, listed on the Forbes Top 100 Arab Family Businesses in the Middle East in 2020 and 2021.
-Al Nowais Investments' latest project was leading a consortium to build Egypt's renewable energy power plants with a total capacity of 700mw.
+He is the chairman of Al Nowais Investments LLC, listed on the Forbes Top 100 Arab Family Businesses in the Middle East in 2020 and 2021.

-He is also the Chairman of AMEA Power which develops thermal and renewable energy in Africa, the Middle East, and Asia.
-He serves as a Director of Rotana Hotel Management Corporation and is Vice Chairman of Abu Dhabi Commercial Bank.
+He is also the chairman of AMEA Power which develops thermal and renewable energy in Africa, the Middle East, and Asia.
+He is a director of Rotana Hotel Management Corporation and is vice chairman of Abu Dhabi Commercial Bank.
 He is a founding board member of Sandooq Al Watan (Nation's Fund) and a founding board of trustees of Khalifa University in UAE.
 Al Nowais served as Chairman of Waha Capital from 2006 to 2018.